 On March 8, 1994, Liggett entered into the Facility for \$40,000 with a syndicate of commercial lenders.
 The Facility is collateralized by all inventories and receivables of Liggett.
-At June 30, 1998, \$5,946 was available under the Facility based on eligible collateral.
-Borrowings under the Facility, whose interest is calculated at a rate equal to 1.5% above the Philadelphia National Bank's prime rate, bear a rate of 10.0% at June 30, 1998.
+At September 30, 1998, \$8,091 was available under the Facility based on eligible collateral.
+Borrowings under the Facility, whose interest is calculated at a rate equal to 1.5% above the Philadelphia National Bank's prime rate, bear a rate of 10.0% at September 30, 1998, reduced to 9.75% and 9.50% in October and November 1998, respectively.
 The Facility requires Liggett's compliance with certain financial and other covenants, including restrictions on the payment of cash dividends and distributions by Liggett.
-In addition, the Facility, as amended April 8, 1998, imposes requirements with respect to Liggett's permitted maximum adjusted net worth (not to fall below a deficit of \$195,000 as computed in accordance with the agreement, this computation was \$185,051 at June 30, 1998) and net working capital deficiencies (not to fall below a deficit of \$17,000 as computed in accordance with the agreement, this computation was \$6,005 at June 30, 1998).
+In addition, the Facility, as amended April 8, 1998, imposes requirements with respect to Liggett's permitted maximum adjusted net worth (not to fall below a deficit of \$195,000 as computed in accordance with the agreement, this computation was \$179,149 at September 30, 1998) and net working capital deficiencies (not to fall below a deficit of \$17,000 as computed in accordance with the agreement, this computation was \$2,450 at September 30, 1998).
 The Facility, as amended, also provides that a default by Liggett or its subsidiaries under the March 1996 Settlements, March 1997 Settlements and March 1998 Settlements (all as defined below in Note 8) shall constitute an event of default under the Facility.
-In November 1997, the Facility was extended for an additional vear until March 8, 1999.
+In November 1997, the Facility was extended for an additional year until March 8, 1999.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (DOLLARS IN THOUSANDS, EXCEPT PER SHARE AMOUNTS)-(CONTINUED)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (DOLLARS IN THOUSANDS, EXCEPT PER SHARE AMOUNTS) - (Continued)

 On August 29, 1997, the Facility was amended to permit Liggett to borrow an additional \$6,000 which was used on that date in making the interest payment of \$9,700 due on August 1, 1997 to the holders of the Liggett Notes.
-BGLS guaranteed the additional \$6,000 advance under the Facility and collateralized the guarantee with \$6,000 in cash, deposited with Liggett's lender.
-At June 30, 1998, this amount is classified in other assets on the consolidated balance sheet.
+BGLS guaranteed the additional \$6,000 advance under the Facility and collateralized the guarantee with \$6,000 in cash, deposited with Liggett's lender, \$3,000 of which was released in November, 1998.
+At September 30, 1998, this amount is classified in other assets on the consolidated balance sheet.

-FOREIGN LOANS:
+FORFIGN LOANS:

-At June 30, 1998, Liggett-Ducat had two credit facilities outstanding, one for \$2,000 with an interest rate of 27% which expires August 20, 1998 and another for \$10,000 with an interest rate of 21% which expires in May of 1999.
+At September 30, 1998, Liggett-Ducat had one credit facility outstanding for \$10,000 with an interest rate of 21% which expires in May of 1999.
+On August 26, 1998, the interest rate over the remaining term of the facility increased to 25%.